Longparish, thatched cottages & River Test

 You can take a short cut from All Hallows Church Whitchurch to Tufton (although this misses out the enjoyable leg beside the River Test).
 You could also take the original road route from Tufton to Britwell Priors.

 Whitchurch has a working silk mill, still powered by a waterwheel; visiting this involves a 1km detour from the main route.
 The Mill (tel.
 01256 892065) at 28 Winchester Street, is open 10.30 am to 5 pm daily (closed Mondays, but open Bank Holidays).
-Admission (2017) £4-50.
-Please note the Mill is due to close for refurbishment and restoration from the end of August 2017 until July 2018.
+Admission (2017) was £4-50.
+Please note the Mill closed for refurbishment and restoration from the end of August 2017 and is due to re-open in August 2018.
+Admission (2018) t.b.a.

 All Hallows Church, Whitchurch, has Norman arches and pillars with Victorian embellishments and a gruesome 1602 story picture about those who disobeyed the commandments (for instance ‘one stoned for gathering stocks on the Sabbath Day’).